 Locked mailbox - This box is located in the lobby of the Center.
-Please use it to deposit fees (checks and money orders only -- no cash), to return forms, and for written notes to the director or your child's teacher.
+Please use it to deposit fees (checks and money orders only.
+Cash is accepted on a limited basis).

 Parent conferences - We schedule individual conferences with you each semester, but do not wait until then to ask questions or bring concerns to us.
 Contact the director or your child's teacher at the numbers provided on page 24, at drop-off or pick-up time, or by note or e-mail to schedule a meeting.
 We will be happy to meet with you at any time, but must arrange to cover the room.